HL7/fhir-ips/pages/profiles.md

 # IPS Data types
 Two classes of data types profiles have been defined for the IPS:
-* A first class designed to support multi-languages for Narratives and displays:
+* A first class designed to support multi-languages:
-  * Narrative-uv-ips
   * Coding-uv-ips
   * CodeableConcept-uv-ips
 * A second one defined to restrict the usage of quantity-related data types to UCUM as system for units.